Prevention of dementia: Physical activity

 Since vascular dementia is the second most common form of dementia (after Alzheimer's disease), reducing the risk of cerebrovascular disease also reduces the risk of dementia.
 Thus, physical exercise, having good blood cholesterol, healthy body weight and blood pressure lowers the risk of developing dementia.
 An active lifestyle can almost halve the risk compared to a sedentary one.

 Results of one meta-analysis, which investigated the relationship between physical activity and risk of cognitive decline in people without dementia, showed exercise had a significant and consistent protective effect against cognitive decline, with high levels of physical activity being most protective.
 Another meta-analysis showed that not only did aerobic exercise reduce the risk of dementia but it may also slow cognitive decline in those with dementia.

 The effect of physical activity is not limited to vascular effects.
 Physical activity can give rise to new neurons in the brain, as well as releasing a substance that can protect them.
 The protein known as brain-derived neurotrophic factor (BDNF) is known to be important in the development, survival and plasticity of neurons.
 Regular exercise can boost BDNF levels by 2–3 times.

-Diet
+Alcohol

-Obesity increases the risk of any dementia and Alzheimer's disease in particular.
-The effect of alcohol on the risk of dementia is a J curve: high alcohol consumption increases the risk of dementia while low alcohol consumption was thought to be protective.
+The effect of alcohol on the risk of dementia was thought to be a J curve: high alcohol consumption increases the risk of dementia while low, non-zero amounts of alcohol consumption was thought to be protective.
 However, newer findings challenge the notion that low levels of drinking are preventive, and instead show that any amount of alcohol consumption increases the risk of dementia.
 Additionally, low alcohol consumption may not protect against vascular dementia and overall cognitive decline.
 Moderate alcohol consumption can possibly reduce the risk of vascular disease and dementia because it can increase blood levels of HDL cholesterol and weakens blood-clotting agents such as fibrinogen, which offers some protection against heart attacks and small subclinical strokes that together can ultimately damage the brain.